divadbaroon/Junov.1/README.md

 - Uses Azure [Speech Services](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/) for speech recognition.
 - Uses Azure  [CLU](https://learn.microsoft.com/en-us/azure/ai-services/language-service/conversational-language-understanding/overview) for intent recognition.
 - Employs OpenAI's [GPT-3.5-Turbo](https://platform.openai.com/docs/models) for dynamic, human-like interactions.
-- Leverages [Elevenlabs](https://docs.elevenlabs.io/welcome/introduction) for realistic sounding text-to-speech.
+- Leverages [Elevenlabs](https://docs.elevenlabs.io/welcome/introduction) for realistic human-sounding text-to-speech.

 Note: Integrations will be continuously refined as better solutions become available.

 ### Highly Customizable

 - **Packages**: Define custom commands, guiding entity behavior based on user input.
-See the [packages](https://github.com/divadbaroon/Juno#supported-packages) section for more information.
+See the [packages](#packages) section for more information.
 - **Profiles**: Determine how the entity interacts with users.
 See the [profiles](#profiles) section for more information.
 - **Custom Voices**: Elevenlabs supports the creation and usage of cutom voices.
 See the [Elevenlabs](https://elevenlabs.io/voice-lab) for more information.
 - **Fine-Tune GPT**: Tailor GPT-3.5-Turbo's responses to your specific needs by fine-tuning the model with training data.
 See /training/gpt_training_data for example training data.